mulesoft-catalyst/canary-policy-mule-4/README.md

 From the above, a proxy is deployed on top of both versions (original and canary) in order to centralize communication, providing an abstraction and improving understanding from the point of view of networking and traffic management.
 Please see ["Limitations"](###Limitations) and ["Known Issues"](###Known-Issues) sections.

-If you want to skip the extra layer added by the proxy, you can always apply the policy on top of the original application:
+If you want to skip the extra layer added by the proxy, you can always apply the policy on top of the original (baseline) application:

 ![](./images/deployment-nr.png "Deployment Architecture - Not Recommended")